 We’re the first ones to admit that CPAP isn’t for everyone.
 For many people, it can actually lead to a loss of more sleep, either because of difficulty adjusting or because of nightmares associated with wearing the mask.
-If CPAP isn’t working for you, an oral appliance is a great alternative.
+If CPAP isn’t working for you, there are great alternatives.

 You should never just accept that you need CPAP: ask your doctor about oral appliances first.
 But if your doctor thinks that CPAP is the best treatment for your sleep apnea, you should give it a fair try before giving up.